Matjaž Nemec

-Matjaž Nemec (born on 10 April 1980), is a Slovenian politician, who is currently a member of the European Parliament since 18 May 2022.
+Matjaž Nemec (born 10 April 1980), is a Slovenian politician, who is currently a member of the European Parliament since 18 May 2022.

 Between 2014 and 2022, Nemec was a member of the National Assembly of Slovenia from the Social Democrats party.
 During the 7th National Assembly, he was also its vice-president.
 Before being elected as a Member of Parliament, he worked as an assistant to the President of Slovenia, Borut Pahor.

 Biography

 Matjaž Nemec was born in Nova Gorica on 10 April 1980.

 He studied at CDI Univerzum and graduated in 2007.
 Until 2008, he worked as a salesman.

 Nemec is an activist of the Slovenian Social Democrats.
 From 2008 to 2011, he was the personal secretary of Prime Minister Borut Pahor.
 In 2012, he employed in the administration of the Slovenian government as an analyst.
 In the same year as Borut Pahor took office, Nemec was nominated as his assistant.

 In 2013, he graduated from IBS mednarodna poslovna šola Ljubljana, and in 2017, at the same university, he obtained a master's degree in international business and sustainable development.

 In the 2014 National Assembly elections, Nemec ran in the electoral district Nova Gorica I. He won the parliamentary mandate with 1,467 or 11.13% of the votes.
 He was also elected as one of the vice-presidents of the National Assembly of Slovenia.